Operator models for meromorphic functions of bounded type: Preliminaries

 In this case, we say that $\tilde{f}$ is generated by $f$.
 It should be noted that if $f$ is an inner function, then its extension to $\C^-$ coincides with its pseudocontinuation.

 The connection between the class of Nevanlinna functions and the class $\mathcal{S}_0$ is given by the Cayley transform.
 Indeed, it is straightforward to check that

 is a bijection.

 The class $\mathcal{S}_0$ was originally introduced by de Branges \cite{edsjsr.10.2307.199375419630301} and has been studied on multiple occasions afterwards \cite{Alpay1},\cite{edssjs.3E774ADC19840901}.
-Naturally associated with a function in $\mathcal{S}_0$ is the reproducing kernel Hilbert space described in the next Proposition: \begin{theorem}[DeBranges] Let $h\in \mathcal{S}_0$.
-Then there exists a unique reproducing kernel Hilbert space with domain $U_{ext}(h)$ and kernel
+Naturally associated with a function in $\mathcal{S}_0$ is the reproducing kernel Hilbert space described in the next Theorem: \begin{theorem}[DeBranges] Let $h\in \mathcal{S}_0$.
+Then there exists a unique reproducing kernel Hilbert space on $U_{ext}(h)$ and kernel